anoop3495/STL/README.md

 # C++

-The thought behind of this repository is try some C++ concepts which are used on regular basics in Automotive Embedded function development, Design patterns and SOLID principles of coding.
+The thought behind of this repository is try some C++ concepts which are used on regular basis in Automotive Embedded function development, Design patterns and SOLID principles of coding.

 In order to fullfil this purpose there are three sub directories